-However, when the ME-RTR is released with new software, some of the features and functionality in the router may not be available in an inverter or networked accessory that has an earlier software level.
+When the ME-RTR is released with new software, some of the features and functionality in the router may not be available in an inverter or networked accessory that has an earlier software level.
 In this case, the advanced setting is not recognized and will not function.
 Table B-1 lists the ME-RTR features/settings and what inverter compatibility level is required (see the "Model/Level Required" column).

-- 1. Go to: http://www.magnumenergy.com/Service/Compatibility.htm to determine your inverter's compatibility level (L1, L2, L3, or L4).
-Download/print as a single page document. - 2.
+- 1. Go to: http://magnumenergy.com/inverter-compatibility/ to determine your inverter's compatibility level (L1, L2, L3, or L4). - 2.
 Find the features/settings you want to use in Table B-1. - 3.
 If your inverter compatibility level is \geq the level required, your inverter supports the setting/feature. - 4.
 If your inverter does not have the required compatibility level for a feature/setting you want, contact Magnum Energy for a software upgrade.